 Sheikha Moza Visits First Assalam School

-Doha, Qatar: The Chairperson of the Education Above All (EAA) Foundation and Sustainable Development Goals Advocate, HH Sheikha Moza bint Nasser, visited Sunday the First Assalam School.
+(MENAFN- Gulf Times) Her Highness Sheikha Moza bint Nasser, the Chairperson of the Education Above All (EAA) Foundation and Sustainable Development Goals Advocate, visited Sunday the First Assalam School.

 Legal Disclaimer: